State College, PA - Centre County Adds 2 New COVID-19 Cases -

 Centre County Adds 2 New COVID-19 Cases

-Centre County reported two new COVID-19 cases on Wednesday, bringing its total to 361 since the first was reported on March 20, according to the Pennsylvania Department of Health.
+The Pennsylvania Department of Health on Saturday reported two new COVID-19 cases in Centre County, bringing its total to 370 since the first was reported on March 20.

 Of the patients who have tested positive to date the age breakdown is as follows: